-When something has meaning for an individual it is personally significant in some way.
-When we create greater depth of meaning (making learning more relevant), more cells in the brain develop more memory pathways with more and more complex neural connections.
-It is firmly woven into the brain and more likely to be committed to long-term memory and be retrieved when needed.
+When something has meaning for an individual, it is personally significant in some way.
+When we create a greater depth of meaning (making learning more relevant), more cells in the brain develop more memory pathways with more complex neural connections.
+It becomes firmly woven into the brain and more likely to be committed to long-term memory and be retrieved when needed.

 - Creating many ways of learning something and using all 4 memory pathways (semantic, episodic, procedural & reflexive) will help student’s ability to access what they have learned faster and more easily.

 - Learning experiences can be created so that they are personally meaningful for students.
 To increase the chance of that happening the information or experience must be seen as relevant (impact learner’s personal life), engage emotion, and create patterns.